Skip to main content

 Show everyone that the feedback they share actually contributes to the product planning.
 Otherwise you risk them thinking that it’s a pointless exercise.
 And they stop doing it, they think that product management is this black hole where ideas go to die.
 You hear salespeople saying things [00:08:00] like, Oh, there’s no point in telling products.

 If you currently have all your product planning hiding away in spreadsheets or slide decks give me a call.
-Seriously, book time in with with me or with the ProdPad team and we’ll help show you how you can make this more transparent and give you you and your team more transparency into this flow.
+Seriously, book time with me or the ProdPad team and we’ll help show you how you can make this more transparent and give you and your team more transparency into this flow.

 But really what you want is an easily accessible Always up to date home for your product planning.
 It’s the best way to give transparency into the process so that people understand where ideas end up, where their feedback ends up and how it contributes to the organization’s goals.[00:09:00]